chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airline%20Comparison%20(Peak)%20(Scatter).PNG">
 </p>

 When we analyse the performance of the airlines during the busiest months of the year (Jun, Jul, Aug), we find that HA and AS still have the best performance.
-However, for the larger airlines, DL and OO are still able to main their performance in terms average delay and percentage of delayed flights.
-AA and WN’s performance, on the other hand, visibly deteriorates during the peak months.
+For the larger airlines, DL, AA and OO are still able to main their performance in terms average delay and percentage of delayed flights.
+However, AA and WN’s performance, on the other hand, visibly deteriorates during the peak months.

 ## Analysis & Findings: Airports